 Don’t have quark in your fridge?
 No time to make a fresh batch?
 No problem, there are easy alternatives!

-When I made this cheesecake, my quark wasn’t quite set, so I used a mixture of cottage cheese and plain, full-fat Greek yogurt.
+When I made this cheesecake, my quark hadn’t quite set, so I used a mixture of cottage cheese and plain, full-fat Greek yogurt.
 I simply pureed the cottage cheese in a blender until smooth and then added the Greek yogurt and pureed it again.
 I didn’t drain any liquid off the cottage cheese/greek yogurt mixture and the cheesecake still turned out well, if maybe a bit softer than if I’d used quark.

 So, for this German style cheesecake you can use store bought or homemade quark, pureed cottage cheese or full-fat Greek yogurt.
 Or a combo of any of those three ingredients.